auremoser/ams-maps-17/workshop.md

 * Look up the appropriate OSM tag in the OSM wiki
 * Search for "geological=outcrop" or whatever
 * Export your data as GeoJson or KML
-* Upload into CartoDB or another interface
+* Upload into Carto or another interface

 ![outcrop search](https://raw.githubusercontent.com/auremoser/ipam-16/master/img/outcrop.jpg)